Well-posed geometric boundary data in General Relativity, III: Conformal-mean curvature boundary data: Introduction

-Consider metrics $g$ as above which are vacuum Einstein metrics, i.e. \be \Ric_g = 0.\footnote{All of the results of this work apply also to Einstein metrics with any cosmological constant $\Lambda$.} \ee Given a choice of boundary data space $\cB$, (local-in-time) well-posedness of the IBVP amounts to proving the existence of a 1-1 correspondence \be \cE \simeq \cI_0 \times_{c}\cB. \ee Here $\cE = \bE/\Diff_0(M)$ is the space $\bE$ of solutions $(M, g)$ of the vacuum Einstein equations \eqref{Ein}, modulo the action of the group $\Diff_0(M)$ of diffeomorphisms $\f: M \to M$ which restrict to the identity on $S \cup \cC$.
-Also $\cI_0$ is the subspace of all initial data $(\g, \k) \in \cI$ satisfying the vacuum constraint equations, cf.~\eqref{Gauss}-\eqref{GC} below.
-The space $\cB$ is the space of boundary data prescribed on the timelike boundary $\cC$.
-There are a number of natural choices of the space $\cB$, to be discussed in more detail below.
+is the quotient of $\bE$ by the action of the group $\Diff_0(M)$ of diffeomorphisms $\f: M \to M$ which restrict to the identity on $S \cup \cC$.
+The space $\cE$ is the natural moduli space of solutions, closely related to the covariant phase space of vacuum Einstein metrics, cf.~\cite{HW}.
+The space $\cB$ is the space of boundary data prescribed on the timelike boundary $\cC$, discussed in detail below.
 The subscript $c$ in \eqref{wp} denotes the compatibility conditions between the initial and boundary data at the corner $\Si$.

-Thus the issue is whether one can effectively describe or parametrize the space of vacuum solutions on $M$ by their initial and boundary data.
+Thus the issue is whether one can effectively describe or parametrize the space of vacuum solutions on $M$ by their initial and boundary data (up to isometry in $\Diff_0(M)$).
 It is well-known that this is the case for the Cauchy or initial value problem where there is no boundary, cf.~\cite{C}, \cite{C2}, \cite{HE}.
-We emphasize that we are only concerned here with local-in-time well-posedness, asserting the existence and uniqueness of a solution $g$ with given initial and boundary data only for a finite, possibly small, proper time off the initial surface $S$.
-The long-time behavior of solutions is a fundamentally different issue, that can only seriously be addressed with a good understanding of the local-in-time behavior.
-For simplicity we assume all data is $C^{\infty}$ smooth; this is discussed in more detail later.
+We note that we are only concerned here with local-in-time well-posedness, asserting the existence and uniqueness of a solution $g$ with given initial and boundary data only for a finite, possibly small, proper time off the initial surface $S$.
+The long-time behavior of solutions is a fundamentally different issue, which to start requires a good understanding of the local-in-time behavior.
+We also assume here all data is $C^{\infty}$ smooth.

 Let $g_S$ and $K_S$ denote the induced metric and second fundamental form (extrinsic curvature) of $g$ on $S$.
 Similarly, let $b(g) \in \cB$ denote the boundary data induced by $g$.
 In addition, the correspondence above should be given by a mapping